joshuaduffy/dota2api/docs/source/responses.rst

                 account_id          - 32-bit account ID
                 name                - in-game display name
                 hero_id             - Hero ID
-                team                - Team the player is on, see team_id table }
+                team                - Team the player is o }
-            radiant_team            - information about the Radiant team, see "team" section dire_team               - information about the Dire team, see "team" section lobby_id                - ID for the match's lobby spectators              - number of spectators (at time of request) tower_state             - state of all tower states, see "towers" section league_id               - ID for the league in which the match is being played }
+            radiant_team            - information about the Radiant team dire_team               - information about the Dire team lobby_id                - ID for the match's lobby spectators              - number of spectators (at time of request) tower_state             - state of *all* towers
+            league_id               - ID for the league in which the match is being played }
     }